dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 release.
 Continue using the `Newtonsoft.Json`-based formatters if your ASP.NET Core 3.0 or later app:

 * Uses `Newtonsoft.Json` attributes (for example, `[JsonProperty]` or `[JsonIgnore]`), customizes the serialization settings, or relies on features that `Newtonsoft.Json` provides.
 * Configures <xref:Microsoft.AspNetCore.Mvc.JsonResult.SerializerSettings>.
-Prior to 3.0, `JsonResult.SerializerSettings` accepts an instance of `JsonSerializerSettings` that is specific to Newtonsoft.Json.
+Prior to 3.0, `JsonResult.SerializerSettings` accepts an instance of `JsonSerializerSettings` that is specific to `Newtonsoft.Json`.
 * Generates [OpenAPI](<xref:tutorials/web-api-help-pages-using-swagger>) documentation.

 ::: moniker-end

 ### Add XML format support

-To add support for XML formatting, install the [Microsoft.AspNetCore.Mvc.Formatters.Xml](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Formatters.Xml/) NuGet package.
+To add XML formatting support, install the [Microsoft.AspNetCore.Mvc.Formatters.Xml](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Formatters.Xml/) NuGet package.

 Add the XML serializer formatters to MVC's configuration in `Startup.ConfigureServices`: